Personal page of

 NEWS AND FUTURE EVENTS

-- October 26: On November 2 I will give a seminar at LUND University.
+- On November 2 I gave a seminar on MODE research activities at LUND University.

 - October 20: The AMVA4NewPhysics review article "Advances in Multi-Variate Analysis Methods for New Physics Searches at the LHC", of which I am author and editor, has been accepted for publication in Reviews in Physics.